opdavies/oliverdavies.uk/source/_pages/drupal-php-developer.md

 ## Community contributions

-* I wrote an article for Linux Journal's Drupal issue.
+* Author for Linux Journal's Drupal issue, writing an article about Drupal development using distributions.
 * Previous organiser of Drupal Bristol and PHP South West (PHPSW) user groups, and the DrupalCamp Bristol conference.
 * DrupalCon contribution day mentor, assisting new contributors to Drupal core.
 * Current organiser and sponsor of the [PHP South Wales user group](https://www.phpsouthwales.uk).